-You're responsible for your own safety, your passengers' safety, your vehicle and other road users.
-You should drive carefully in adverse weather.
+You're responsible for your own and your passengers' safety, your vehicle's safety and that of other road users.
+You should therefore ensure you drive carefully in adverse weather.

 There are a number of things you can do to drive more safely during winter: